UNDP-Data/ui-starter-kit-react/readme.md

 ## Pages on DFx Where the Visualization is Used<a name="section-03"></a>

-_All the pages on the DFx or other places like viva topics etc. where this visualization is embeded or used._
+_All the pages on the DFx or other places like viva topics etc. where this visualization is embedded or used._

 ## Related Repos<a name="section-04"></a>